Matching Bonus in MLM: How It Works, Benefits, and Implementation

 • Retail Customer Requirement: The distributor should have a minimum number of verified retail customers to ensure commissions originate from genuine sales activity

-Distributors who do not meet all three criteria in a given cycle do not receive matching bonus payouts for that cycle, regardless of what their downline earns.
+Distributors who do not meet the required qualifications in a given cycle do not receive matching bonus payouts for that cycle, regardless of what their downline earns.

 Step 2: Map the Levels or Generations

-Next, your plan must define how deep the matching bonus is paid before it's implemented.
-This is represented in your genealogy tree, the structural map of your distributor network.
-You must decide on which model your matching bonus will operate.
+Next, your plan must define how deep the matching bonus is paid in your genealogy tree, the structural map of your distributor network.
 It can follow the level-based model or a generation-based model:

 Level-Based Generation-Based